grpc/proposal/A93-xds-ext-proc.md

 3. When the filter sees the ext_proc stream terminate with OK status, it will resume reading messages from the data plane stream, and all such messages will proceed on the data plane stream without modification.

+If the ext_proc stream is terminated with an OK status without ever having initiated the above drain procedure, then the filter will treat it as if the ext_proc stream terminated with a non-OK status.

 #### Payload Handling